fengbintu/Neural-Networks-on-Silicon/README.md

 - **Exploring Heterogeneous Algorithms for Accelerating Deep Convolutional Neural Networks on FPGAs.** (PKU, CUHK, SenseTime)
 - **Hardware-Software Codesign of Highly Accurate, Multiplier-free Deep Neural Networks.** (Brown University)
 - **A Kernel Decomposition Architecture for Binary-weight Convolutional Neural Networks.** (KAIST)
-- **Design of An Energy-Efficient Accelerator for Training of Convolutional Neural Networks using Frequency-Domain Computation.** (GIT)
+- **Design of An Energy-Efficient Accelerator for Training of Convolutional Neural Networks using Frequency-Domain Computation.** (Georgia Tech)
 - **New Stochastic Computing Multiplier and Its Application to Deep Neural Networks.** (UNIST)
 - **TIME: A Training-in-memory Architecture for Memristor-based Deep Neural Networks.** (THU, UCSB)
 - **Fault-Tolerant Training with On-Line Fault Detection for RRAM-Based Neural Computing Systems.** (THU, Duke)